 Yes.
 We need a complete application before we can offer admission.
-A complete application includes the application form, an official high school transcript, and test scores for the SAT or ACT (sent directly from the testing agency).
+A complete application includes the application form and a copy of your high school transcript.

 Is there a deadline for assured admission?

-What if I’m not in the Top 10% of my class or don’t have a 3.5 GPA?
-Can Istill get into WSU?
+What if I’m not in the Top 10% of my class or don’t have a 3.6 GPA?
+Can I still get into WSU?

-Do I still have to take an SAT or ACT test?
+Do I have to take an SAT or ACT test?

 Do I still have to complete the high school prerequisites?